 Then I decided to raise the degree of the corals' coloration, and installed BLV 20,000K bulbs in an Aquaconnect lamp.
 The colors turned stronger and brighter, but the growth was somewhat inhibited.
 The next step was the purchase of 12,000K Reeflux bulbs, which was a compromise between the coloration and growth.

 The last stage in the light selection was the decision to use T5 lighting as the only light source.
 Now I have an ATI Powermodule fixture that holds ten 80 watt bulbs, and with this solution I was able to turn the chiller off completely, since the emission of heat is incredibly low now.
 The quality of the ATI fixture itself is perfect and it is very functional.
+Quirky gifts for any occasion on Australia Post Catalogue.
 Out of the ten T5 bulbs I use only three white (ATI Blue Spezial), while the rest is a combination of blue and violet light (ATI Blue Plus, ATI Blue Actinic, and Korallenzucht Fiji Purple).
 An unusual advantage of the T5 lighting is its nature - it illuminates more coral tissue, there is no shade, or shadows - the corals produce more pigment.
 The lamp is on for 12 hours a day.